Close Menu

 Although cleaner than cars, battery production and disposal still contribute to pollution.
 Always recycle old batteries through approved programs.

-The battery used, typically Li-Ion chemistry, might be inconvenient when it does not last as long as desired.
+The battery used, typically Li-Ion, might be inconvenient if it does not last as long as desired.

 Lithium batteries can last up to 68 miles (110 km) before needing to be charged, and they can last 1000 cycles before being replaced.